Dealer

 • Ceramic vases with fresh flowers

-Take care not to overload the room.
-Less is more - the style thrives on a balance of simplicity and romance.
+Be careful not to clutter the room.
+Less is more—this style thrives on the balance between simplicity and romance.

-Naturalness meets modernity Stylish functionality for a charming ambience
+Naturalness meets modernity Stylish functionality for a charming atmosphere

-The matt BORA hobs blend harmoniously into the shabby chic kitchen.
-Their soft surfaces and clear design create a calm aesthetic with technical comfort.
+The matte BORA cooktops blend seamlessly into the shabby chic kitchen.
+Their smooth surfaces and clean design create a serene aesthetic combined with technical comfort.

 A shabby chic kitchen is more than just a trend.
-It is an expression of individuality, cosiness and attention to detail.
-The style combines the originality of a country house kitchen with a romantic touch and modern functionality.
-Chalk colours, natural materials and handcrafted structures create a home that radiates warmth - every day.
+It is an expression of individuality, coziness, and attention to detail.
+The style combines the rustic charm of a country kitchen with a romantic touch and modern functionality.
+Chalky colors, natural materials, and artisanal textures create a home that radiates warmth—every day.

 NewsletterDon’t miss out on any news